-The 2016 Massachusetts Project Lead The Way STEM Conference will be held Thursday, October 20, 2016 at WPI.
+The next Massachusetts Project Lead The Way STEM Conference will be held on October 13, 2017 at WPI.
 Learn more now...

 Project Lead The Way (PLTW) creates an engaging environment and empowers students to develop in-demand knowledge and skills necessary to thrive in an evolving world.
 Through pathways in computer science, engineering, and biomedical science, K-12 students learn problem-solving strategies, critical and creative thinking, and how to communicate and collaborate through hands-on activities, projects, and problems reflective of real-world scenarios and careers.